 Ohio promotes continuous improvement for its programs of study through the Quality Program Review.
-The intent of the Quality Program Review is to maximize the use of resources improving the quality of careertechnical education programs.
+The intent of the Quality Program Review is to maximize the use of resources improving the quality of Career-Technical Education programs.
 The Career-Technical Education Program Review is an annual process.
 The district conducts a self-review in the first two years of not meeting benchmarks in the compliance system.
-In the third year, a district implements identified improvement strategies with the assistance of the careertechnical planning district and the Department of Education.
-The fourth and fifth years require additional on-site reviews by the Department of Education, in collaboration with the career-technical planning district if a career-technical education program is not in compliance with the targets established for the performance indicators.
+In the third year, a district implements identified improvement strategies with the assistance of the career-technical district and ODEW.
+The fourth and fifth years require additional on-site reviews by the Department of Education and Workforce, in collaboration with the career-technical planning district if a career-technical education program is not in compliance with the targets established for the performance indicators.